Shadow inflation: What it is and how you’re already paying it - NewsBreak

 “Most of these attributes are not something that our statistical agencies are actively measuring, so it’s not going to show up, but you’ll know personally you’re getting a lesser quality service,” said Manaenkov.

 There’s also another sneaky type of inflation going on right now called “ shrinkflation .”
 That’s when instead of raising prices, a manufacturer makes the product smaller.
-So a cereal box could go from 19.3 ounces to 18.1 – as was the case with General Mills cereals this year – yet the price remains the same, and customers are often none the wiser.How to spot ‘shrinkflation’ at the grocery store — and save money
+So a cereal box could go from 19.3 ounces to 18.1 – as was the case with General Mills cereals this year – yet the price remains the same, and customers are often none the wiser.Dollar Tree permanently raising prices of most items to $1.25

-Shadow inflation, shrinkflation, and regular old inflation combined mean your money just isn’t going as far this year as it was last year.
+Shadow inflation, shrinkflation and regular old inflation combined means your money just isn’t going as far this year as it was last year.
 Will things reverse course?
 If it does, it will happen slowly, Manaenkov explained.

 “Consumption patterns are sticky,” he said, meaning people expect what they’ve always had, like a server taking their order when they’re seated at a nice restaurant.
 But COVID forced us to change our ways and adapt expectations and habits quickly.